 The first thing you notice at Stanley is the duck.
-It’s lined up in the restaurant’s kitchen during opening week – box after box after box, neatly queued at the pass.
-At full capacity Stanley will be a sizeable restaurant – 220 seats across two levels and three distinct sections, with a casual bar area attached to the side – but, really?
+It’s lined up in the restaurant’s kitchen – box after box after box, neatly queued at the pass.
+At full capacity Stanley is a sizeable restaurant – 220 seats across two levels and three distinct sections, with a casual bar area attached to the side – but, really?
 You need this much bird?

 Preparing Cantonese-style roasted duck is a four-day process, head chef Louis Tikaram explains, and so you have to be thinking four days ahead.
 No one wants to run out of duck.
 “On the first day, you brine, then you dry, then you roast,” he says.
 “And then you cook it on the day … It’s so important.
 Everything is in the preparation.”

-It’s this kind of precision that defines Stanley, which quietly opened at Howard Smith Wharves on the weekend.
+It’s this kind of precision that defines Stanley, which quietly opened at Howard Smith Wharves.
 From the careful preparation of local produce to the multiple, specific kitchen spaces to the interior design by Fellow Interiors, which has decked out the heritage-listed former water police headquarters in parquetry, luscious fabrics, water-colour murals and lanterns.
 It’s a venue-wide exercise in mise en place.

 At the centre of it all is Tikaram, newly returned to Australia after five years heading up EP & LP in West Hollywood.
 Tikaram helped open that buzzy eatery at a time when Los Angeles’s food scene was hitting high gear.
 There’s an element of history repeating itself with Stanley and Brisbane.